bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/tuples.md

 A: 3, 4
 {% endqna %}

-However, attempting to form a plural of tuples of different types yields an error.
-As we've already seen, plurals must always be of the same type:
+However, attempting to form a plural of tuples of different types causes an error.
+As you have already seen, plurals must always be of the same type:

 {% qna %}
 Q: (1,2);("a","b")